pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 Next we must integrate the child and parent views together.
 This is done by construct a special version of SwiftUI's `NavigationStack` view that comes with this library, called ``NavigationStackStore``.
-This view takes 3 arguments: a store focused in on ``StackState`` and ``StackAction`` in your domain, and a trailing view builder for the root view of the stack, and another trailing view builder for all of the views that can be pushed onto the stack:
+This view takes 3 arguments: a store focused in on ``StackState`` and ``StackAction`` in your domain, a trailing view builder for the root view of the stack, and another trailing view builder for all of the views that can be pushed onto the stack:

 ```swift